 Shall have voting power in the event of a tie and veto power over all Committee legislation.

-Shall be responsible for addressing any issues with SGA official documents
+Shall be responsible for addressing any issues with SGA official Allocation Operating documents

 If deemed appropriate by the Chair, the decision of the Allocations Committee shall be brought before Senate for review.